perrette/wbgt/README.md

 ### How to install

-Until this is on CRAN, the best way to install this package is to install the `devtools` package and run `devtools::install_github("mdljts/wbgt")`.
+Until this is on CRAN (which may never happen), the best way to install this package is to install the `devtools` package and run `devtools::install_github("mdljts/wbgt")`. **If you are using Windows, make sure you have installed [Rtools](https://cran.r-project.org/bin/windows/Rtools/) or installation will fail.**

+On all platforms, you must make sure you have a suitable C compiler installed (which is accomplished when installing Rtools on Windows, and installing Xcode or the Command Line Tools for Xcode in OS X).
+Linux distributions have their own ways of accomplishing this. or more basic info on this general subject, see (at they very least) the introduction to Hadley Wickham's [excellent book](http://r-pkgs.had.co.nz/intro.html).

 ### Acknowledgments